For urgent consular assistance call

 The UAE is made up of 7 emirates, each with its own justice system.
 Laws, legal procedures and penalties vary between systems.

 There's a federal court system with a final court of appeal in Abu Dhabi.
-This is called the Abu Dhabi Supreme Court.
+This is called the Federal Supreme Court.
 Dubai and Ras Al Khaimah aren't part of this system.

 Australians are often involved in disputes where local firms or courts have taken their passport.
 This prevents them from leaving the UAE until the dispute is settled.

-If you travel to the UAE with an unpaid UAE debt, authorities are likely to detain you on arrival.
+If you travel to the UAE with an active case against you, including an unpaid UAE debt, authorities are likely to detain you on arrival.
 This applies even if you're only in transit and don't plan to leave the airport.
+Speak to a lawyer before you travel if you think you might have an unsettled case against you.

 Bail is generally not available to non-residents arrested for fraud.
 You can be jailed until debts are settled.